Bernie Fay with Lauren Thompson – Golf Channel

 I love golf so much.
 I love watching the Golf Channel and I can see the light of hope on the PGA professionals faces all the time.
 It’s those beautiful moments after the player impacts the golf ball.
 The ball is in flight and the camera zooms in on their face -1Hope.

-I made hundreds of phone calls to golf professionals and pro shops, major golf chains and mom and pop internet golf web sites about my new product in the months before the PGA Merchandise Show in Orlando.
+I made hundreds of phone calls to pro shops, major golf chains and mom and pop internet golf web sites about my new product in the months before the PGA Merchandise Show in Orlando.
 And I sent five times that in emails.
 The answer was always the same.
 No Thanks.
-I always offered a free MISIG for the Pro’s to try out.

 The best luck I had was selling the MISIGS in the parking lot of a local golf dome in the Chicagoland area.
 The general manager was not interested in letting me set up shop inside.
 I guess it must have meant golfers having to stop hitting balls and that was revenue.
 So in November and December before my first PGA Merchandise Show in January I would pack up a dozen MISIGS that I made in my garage and head over to the golf dome, stand in the parking lot in the cold and strike up conversations with guys and ask them if they wanted to give my new invention a try.
 I sold a decent amount to the guys I could talk into taking off their winter coats but the majority of guys wanted to do what they came there for – hit golf balls.